RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 I love this passage because it describes the _mechanism_ of manipulating opinion so clearly.
-The manipulators do not argue, they don't invoke us-vs-them, and they certainly don't try to use logic to acheive their goal.
+The manipulators do not argue, they don't invoke us-vs-them, and they certainly don't try to use logic to achieve their goal.
 Instead, they try to shape _how the world appears to their victims_.
 It's gaslighting at a cottage-industry scale, with socialites carefully orchestrating the party so that it _appears_ to everyone as if one side is unanimously agreed to be correct.
 Because this tactic relies